StephaneAntonieto/ToDoList/README.md

 # ToDoList

-## Laboratory for Node.JS studies using Express, BodyParser, Mongoose and Lodash libs.
+## Laboratory for Node.JS studies using Express, BodyParser, Mongoose and Lodash.

 ### The application runs on Heroku server with MongoDB database.